105 – McMaster University

 Nursing (McMaster site) and Nursing Accelerated Stream

-The Physician Assistant Supplementary Application and all official transcripts are due February 1 and the test dates to complete the required mandatory CASPer supplementary assessment/application for Nursing.
-To be eligible for admission to this program, you must first complete at least 2 full academic years of undergraduate course work by June 2018 and have achieved the required minimum grades/GPA for admission consideration.
+The Physician Assistant Supplementary Application and all official transcripts are due February 1.
+To be eligible for admission to this program, you must first complete at least 2 full academic years of undergraduate course work by June 2020 and have achieved the required minimum grades/GPA for admission consideration.

-The Physician Assistant Education Program at McMaster requires a supplementary application.
-Access to the supplementary application will be sent by email in mid-February.
-The deadline for the $85 supplementary application assessment fee is February 21.
+The Physician Assistant Education Program at McMaster requires a supplementary application to be completed by the end of February.
+Access to the supplementary application will be sent by email on February 21.
+The deadline for the $125 supplementary application assessment fee is February 28.

 The Faculty of Science offers Honours Co‑op programs in the following areas:

-These programs commence in year 3 of a 5‑year program.
+These are 5-year programs that commence in year 3.

 The Faculty of Engineering permits you to enroll in a co‑op or a non‑co‑op version of each program in any level.
 Simply choose the appropriate Engineering or Computer Science co‑op courses at the time of registration to be considered as registered in the co‑op version of the programs.
-Co‑op placements are a mandatory component of all B.Tech. degree programs.
+Co‑op placements are a mandatory component of all Bachelor of Technology degree programs.

 The School of Business offers an internship program after successful completion of Level III.

-The Faculty of Social Sciences offers an internship option to those registered in most Honours programs if you have successfully completed your second year.
+The Faculty of Social Sciences offers an internship option to those registered in most Honours programs if they have successfully completed their second year.

 This program is offered jointly by McMaster University and Mohawk College.
-Admission requirements include satisfactory completion of a relevant 3-year Engineering Technology diploma (or equivalent) with a minimum cumulative GPA of at least 75%.
-View more information about the B.Tech. degree completion program.
+Admission requirements include satisfactory completion of a relevant 3-year Engineering Technology diploma (or equivalent) with a minimum cumulative GPA of 75% or greater.

-The Faculty of Engineering at McMaster and Mohawk College’s School of Engineering Technology have partnered to create a new 4‑year Bachelor of Technology (Honours) program that provides an accelerated path to both a Bachelor of Technology degree (B.Tech.) from McMaster and an advanced Diploma in Technology from Mohawk College.
-View more information about the B.Tech. program.
+The Faculty of Engineering at McMaster and Mohawk College’s School of Engineering Technology have partnered to create 4‑year Bachelor of Technology (Honours) programs that provide accelerated paths to both a Bachelor of Technology degree (B.Tech.) from McMaster and an advanced Diploma in Technology from Mohawk College.

 Medical Radiation Sciences